 Check how traceability is the essence of food supply chains.
 The Traceability feature in the food supply chain has showcased and developed its effectiveness, a few of its benefits are listed below.

-Traceability in Agriculture
+Traceability in Food supply Chains

 One of the important features of Blockchain technology is the ability to trace a product in its journey through the supply chain.
 Traceability is the process wherein the movement of the product is followed through different stages in the supply chain.
 This tool helps in providing food safety, quality and product authenticity.
 Traceability is achieved through different technological tools, of which a few are listed below